 We had just been to the Far East.
 Remembering the Opium Wars in China from my high school history class, I guessed: “Opium?”

-It turned out I was a little naive and more than a hundred years out of date.
+OK, I was a little naive and more than a hundred years out of date.
 After news reports on the subject years later, I realized it must have been black tar heroin.

 The investigator pressed on: “Do you have access to the utility space just forward of your shop?